Obesity is a medical condition in which a high amount of body fat increases the chance of developing medical problems.

-You can control most of these risk factors by changing your lifestyle.
-If you have obesity, your health care provider can help you begin a weight-loss program with a starting goal of losing 5 - 10% of your current weight.
-This will reduce your risk of developing obesity-related diseases.
+You can control many of these risk factors by changing your lifestyle.
+If you have obesity, your doctor can help you begin a weight-loss program.
+A starting goal of losing 5% - 10% of your current weight will reduce your risk of developing obesity-related diseases.